Bob Penny, 'Sweet Home Alabama' and 'Forrest Gump' actor, dies at 87 - ExBulletin

 Bob Penny, ‘Sweet Home Alabama’ and ‘Forrest Gump’ actor, dies at 87

-He received his master’s degree in English from the University of North Carolina at Chapel Hill and a doctorate from the University of Alabama at Tuscaloosa.
+Born in 1935, the Alabama native spent the majority of his early life as a professor at the University of Alabama at Birmingham, teaching poetry and English, according to his obituary from Laughlin Service Funeral Home in Huntsville, Alabama.

-Penny has received numerous awards over the years, both for her teaching and her poetry.
+Penny found side work as a television commercial actor for a local department store and for a United Way campaign in Atlanta in the 1980s. according to AL.com.

-During the 1980s, Penny found parallel work in television commercials for a local department store and for a United Way campaign in Atlanta.
+Rhonda Erbrick, Theater Board Chair, said Penny “captured all our hearts at the Birmingham Festival Theatre” and was dedicated to craftsmanship.

-Penny is survived by her brother, sister, six nieces and one nephew.
+“[Penny] is and always has been an actor and a joy to be around.

-“A special thank you goes out to longtime friend/caregiver, Lakin Boyd,” his online obituary reads.
+Penny is survived by her brother, William Earl Penny (Betty), her sister, Jean Marion Yount, six nieces and one nephew.

 |